wp-plugins/nextgen-facebook/readme.txt

 NextGEN Facebook was specifically written to support featured images located in a NextGEN Gallery, but works just as well with the WordPress Media Library.
-<em>The NextGEN Gallery plugin is not required to use this plugin</em> - all
+<strong>The NextGEN Gallery plugin is not required to use this plugin</strong>
-features work just as well without it.
+- all features work just as well without it.

 The image used in the Open Graph meta tag is determined in this sequence; a featured image from a NextGEN Gallery or WordPress Media Library, the first